This Week in Petroleum History, August 26 to September 1

 Just four days after the first American oil well in Titusville, Pennsylvania, a series of far less known “firsts” were achieved by local entrepreneur John Grandin in August 1859.

-Not to be remembered as America’s second commercial oil discovery, Grandin’s August 1859 dry hole achieved other petroleum industry milestones.
-His drilling attempt would be credited with the first stuck tool, the first “shooting” of a well with black powder – and first well ruined by a failed shooting attempt.
+Not to be remembered as America’s second oil discovery, Grandin’s dry hole on the last day of August 1859 achieved other petroleum industry milestones.
+His attempt would be credited with the first stuck tool, the first “shooting” of a well with black powder – and first well ruined by a failed shooting attempt.
 Learn more in First Dry Hole.

 September 1, 1862 – Union taxes Manufactured Gas

 To help fund the Civil War, a new federal tax was placed on manufactured gas, a popular fuel for street and residential lighting.
 Manufactured gas (produced by heating coal) was taxed up to 15 cents per thousand cubic feet.
 The Brooklyn Daily Eagle quickly accused the local gas company of passing on the tax, which “shifts from its shoulders its share of the burdens the war imposes and places it directly on their customers.”

 Listen online to Remember When Wednesdays on the weekday morning radio show Exploring Energy from 9 a.m to 10 a.m.
 (Eastern Time).
 Executive Director Bruce Wells and Volunteer Contributing Editor Kris Wells call in on the last Wednesday of each month.
 Support our energy education mission with a contibution today.
 Contact firstname.lastname@example.org for membership information. © 2019 Bruce A. Wells.